DSStoffer/dsstoffer.github.io/freetex.md

 Here are some other  links to great TeX sites ...

+- The full <a href="https://en.wikibooks.org/wiki/LaTeX" target="_blank"> LaTeX Wiki Book</a>, and note there is a pdf version if that's your jam.  &#128055;

 - <a href="https://texblog.org/" target="_blank"> TeXblog</a> ... the name says it all ...

 - So you want to write something like  <i>A &cup; B</i>, but `$A \union B$` doesn't work!!!
 Can't think of the LaTeX name of that symbol??
 Try this site: <a href="https://detexify.kirelabs.org/classify.html" target="_blank">Detexify</a>.